 Devil’s Path to Stony Clove and the Road

 This section of Devil’s Path begins as a pleasant walk but becomes more rugged and steep as you get closer to the road.
 When the leaves are down view of the surrounding mountains can be seen.
 In summer one may find cool shade and water along this segment of an otherwise arid Devil’s Path.
 The footpath begins to switchback through rocky outcrops and small cliffs.
 This place is known as The Devil’s Portal.
-In winter many of these are filled with ice and snow requiring snowshoes or crampons to safely traverse the terrain.
+In winter many of these are filled with ice and snow requiring mountaineering snowshoes and probably crampons to safely traverse the terrain.

 Upon reaching the road you will see Notch Lake and cross part of a small day-use area.
 The Devil’s Tombstone Campground is a short walk down the road to your right.
 Directly across the road, Devil’s Path reenters the woods to ascend the eastern part of the trail.
 Turning left (north) and walking the last leg back to your car through Stony Clove is a fine walk as you’ll get a great view (best with the leaves down) of the cliffs on both sides of the notch which becomes an ice climbers playground in the winter.